dmjio/miso/README.md

   location: https://github.com/dmjio/miso
   branch: master
 ```

 - `miso.cabal`

-We recommend using at least `cabal-version: 2.2`, this will give you the "common sections" feature which we will use to allow multiple compilers to build our project (so we can target WASM / JS, etc.)
+We recommend using at least `cabal-version: 2.2`, this will give you the "common sections" feature which we will use later to allow multiple compilers to build our project (so we can target WASM / JS, etc.)

 ```yaml
 cabal-version: 2.2